Dell And VMware Report Impressive Quarterly Results: Material Upside Remains (NYSE:DELL)

 Dell is also 2.5x bigger than Hewlett Packard, and growing market share.

-So, our first valuation scenario assumes 1) VMW trades flat over the next year, although seemingly unlikely given growth and the fact that it has been flat in the past 12 months, and 2) that 6x EV/EBITDA, an HPE multiple, is the right multiple for Core Dell (despite is superior franchise).
+So, our first valuation scenario assumes 1) VMW trades flat over the next year, although seemingly unlikely, given growth and the fact that it has been flat in the past 12 months, and 2) that 6x EV/EBITDA, an HPE multiple, is the right multiple for Core Dell (despite is a superior franchise).

 That gets us a value of $88.62, upside of 26.6% assuming that the spinoff of VMW still happens in Q4 2021.